house-of-giants/hog-scaffold/README.md

 [![Support Level](https://img.shields.io/badge/support-active-green.svg)](#support-level)

+A modern, accessible WordPress theme scaffold built with WCAG 2.1 AA compliance and inclusive design principles.

+## Features

+- **Accessibility First**: WCAG 2.1 AA compliant with comprehensive accessibility features
+- **Modern Build Process**: Webpack-based asset pipeline with PostCSS and Babel
+- **Block Theme Ready**: Full Site Editing support with semantic block templates
+- **Performance Optimized**: Efficient asset loading and modern CSS/JS
+- **Developer Friendly**: ESLint, Stylelint, and comprehensive documentation

+## Accessibility

+This theme is built with accessibility as a core principle, including:

+- ✅ **Semantic HTML** with proper landmarks and ARIA labels
+- ✅ **Keyboard Navigation** with visible focus indicators and skip links
+- ✅ **Screen Reader Support** with live regions and descriptive text
+- ✅ **Color Contrast** meeting WCAG AA standards (4.5:1 ratio)
+- ✅ **Form Accessibility** with proper labels and error handling
+- ✅ **Responsive Design** that works at 200% zoom and on all devices

+For detailed accessibility information, see [ACCESSIBILITY.md](ACCESSIBILITY.md).

 ## Dependencies

 1. [Node & NPM](https://www.npmjs.com/get-npm) - Build packages and 3rd party dependencies are managed through NPM, so you will need that installed globally.